How Much Does It Cost to Apply Concrete Floor Coatings?

 Concrete Coating Materials

 Not all coating materials are created equal, nor do they serve the same purpose.
-There are different materials to fix concrete, fill joints, prevent vapor transmission, and offer UV stability from sun exposure.
+Different materials fix concrete, fill joints, prevent vapor transmission, and offer UV stability from sun exposure.

 Epoxy, polyurea, and polyaspartic are differing coating systems that use differing polymer resins and curing agents packaged separately but then are mixed just before use.
 When mixed up and cured, the coating system becomes a solid polymer that gives superior adhesion, hardness, UV stability, and chemical resistance.
 These characteristics are dependent on the types of resins, solvents, curing agents, and fillers used.
 The quality, cost, and strength of the coating system are related to the purpose.